Bomberman 64: The Second Attack!: Story

-In The Second Attack, Bomberman finds a mysterious egg while celebrating his victory over Altair and Sirius on a hot spring planet and decides to take it with him while exploring space in his ship.
+Bomberman finds a mysterious egg while celebrating his victory over Altair and Sirius on a hot spring planet and decides to take it with him while exploring space in his ship.
 One day, however, Bomberman's ship gets sucked into a black hole, and he wakes up to find himself in a jail.
 While in jail, the egg suddenly begins to hatch.
 The creature inside turns out to be a charabom named Pommy.
 With the help of Pommy, Bomberman is able to escape.

 Bomberman learns there are some elemental crystals being collected by the evil Rukifellth, and the Astral Knights, that hold the current crystals.
+Regulus, whom Bomberman has fought before, is one of these Knights.
 They are missing the fire crystal which Bomberman has.
-It's up to Bomberman and Pommy to stop the new evil and retrieve the crystals.
+It is up to Bomberman and Pommy to stop the new evil and retrieve the crystals.
 Along the way, he meets Lilith, a girl apparently working toward the same goal he is.
 He subsequently encounters her several more times throughout the game.

-Little does Bomberman know that one of the knights is none other than Regulus (now under the name Bulzeeb), who still hasn't forgotten their last battle and his vow to settle their differences once and for all.

-Once Bomberman defeats most, if not all of the knights, the way opens to Warship Noah, the cause of the black hole and the HQ of the BHB army.
-Inside, he faces his toughest challenges, including fighting Lilith, now possessed by the goddess Mihaele (a female derivation of the archangel Michael), Rukifellth, whom it is revealed has been possessed by the demon Sthertoth all along (who kills Regulus), and finally Sthertoth himself (name possibly derived from the Greek demon Stheno or the gods Set and Thoth).
+Once Bomberman defeats most of the knights, the way opens to Warship Noah, the cause of the black hole and the headquarters of the BHB army.
+Inside, he faces his toughest challenges, including fighting Lilith, now possessed by the goddess Mihaele (a female derivation of the archangel Michael), Rukifellth, whom it is revealed has been possessed by the demon Sthertoth, and finally Sthertoth himself.
 If Bomberman goes to the final confrontation without defeating all bosses first, Sthertoth will be impossible to defeat, resulting in a bad ending.
 Otherwise, the true final boss of the game will reveal itself and challenge Bomberman to decide the fate of the universe, resulting in the good ending.